 - Dependent Parents: Parents dependent on the employee can also be included, subject to the insurer's terms.

-Specific Conditions for Eligibility
+Specific conditions for eligibility

 - Probationary Periods: Some companies may impose a probationary period before new employees become eligible for coverage.